opensorcerer20/quizapp/README.md

 -   [ ] launch critical bugs

     -   [ ] csv must have all quotes or it doesnt work right
+    -   [ ] handle different text sizes (eg android text size is bigger than iphone for "reverse q&a")

 -   [ ] add themes for cards